jyablonski/pyspark_prac/jacobs_notes.md

 The Cluster Manager communicates with worker nodes that each have their own cache, CPU, and memory to complete tasks and store data.
     * The type of cluster manager doesn't really matter, the underlying architecture should be relatively the same.
+    * Worker nodes host the executors responsible for the actual execution of tasks.

 The Driver Program is your local computer or remote server you're working on where your code sits and where you start the Spark entrypoint.
 This directly launches your spark tasks on the worker nodes, which makes sense; when we call `collect().` on data we're doing that in the driver program and the worker node executes that task for us.
     * Each application only have 1 Driver Program.
+    * It coordinates the Spark program
+    * It contains the SparkContext object.
+    * It's responsible for scheduling the execution of data by worker nodes when in cluster mode.
+    * Should be close as possible to worker nodes for optimal performance.

 Spark doesn't schedule any processing until you tell it to with calls like `.collect()`. or `.write()`, it will instead just store the instructions.

 Spark runs are called jobs, and jobs run in stages.
 Stages for the same job can not run in parallel, you must wait for the previous stage to finish.
     * Shuffle Operations are when you repartition your data across nodes, ideally evenly distributing it so you don't run into skew issues or nodes that have 90% of the data and others have 10% of the data.
+    * A Shuffle is the process by which data is compared across partitions.

 Like SQL, Spark programs have an execution plan that you can view to see what's going on under the hood.
     * Logical execution plans are structured in terms of dataframe transformations and are independent of the cluster characteristics.